Enforce Azure Active Directory Multi-Factor Authentication for Azure Virtual Desktop using Conditional Access

 - Select Mobile apps and desktop clients if you want to apply the policy to other clients.

-Under Access controls > Grant, select Grant access, Require multi-factor authentication, and then Select.
+Under Assignments, select Access controls > Grant, select Grant access, Require multi-factor authentication, and then select Select.

-When you use the web client to sign in to Windows Virtual Desktop through your browser, the log will list the client app ID as a85cf173-4192-42f8-81fa-777a763e6e2c (Windows Virtual Desktop client).
+When you use the web client to sign in to Azure Virtual Desktop through your browser, the log will list the client app ID as a85cf173-4192-42f8-81fa-777a763e6e2c (Azure Virtual Desktop client).
 This is because the client app is internally linked to the server app ID where the conditional access policy was set.